HHS/Head-Start-clamav-api-cg-app/README.md

 Any custom work around deployment should branch off of `dev` before being merged and deployed.
-CircleCI pipelines can be found [here](https://app.circleci.com/pipelines/github/HHS/Head-Start-clamav-api-cg-app)
+CircleCI pipelines can be found [here](https://app.circleci.com/pipelines/github/HHS/Head-Start-clamav-api-cg-app) Push branch to remote, then trigger deploy job targeting dev with your branch.

 ## Why this project